Pandaqi/The-Saga-Of-Life-Website/levenssaga/content/en/oebps/books/the-people-of-promise/the-coldest-demigod/chapter-10.md

 He leaned forward and whispered.
 "Not a word to Gaia.
 The rule is _one_ Heavenmatter per child and Gaia doesn't even want me to talk to you."

 Ardex barely heard it, enamored by the Firefeaster.
+The moment he touched it, the fires within him calmed down and he ... felt no more pain. _No more pain.
+Peace._

 "How ... how do you _make_ these things?"

 He remembered his test.
 How that one Sunbeamer lion had purposely led him away to an area covered in purple mist.
 He sighed.